– Eirsat Satellite Patch Design submitted Oct

-THE AIM is have a fun and positive learning experience, where the children can learn coding and enjoy using the computer, by making their own games and playing together on the network.
+THE AIM was have a fun and positive learning experience, where the children learn coding and enjoy using the computer, by making their own games and playing together on the network.

-They use Maths to make their sprites move around and as there is a variety of activities for them to choose the children can work together or at their own pace as it suits them.
+They used maths to make their sprites move around and as there is a variety of activities for them to choose the children can work together or at their own pace as it suits them.
 There are lots of stickers, certificates and prizes to recognize all the skills they are learning and games they create.